365cent/deno-mx-sb/posts/helloworld.md

   - Deno.js
   - Lume.js
 ---
-This is a typical helloworld posted on mx.sb.
+This is a typical helloworld post published on mx.sb.

 ```
 Hello, world!